Rispana River

 Rispana River (also Rispana Rao) is a tributary of the Song River that drains central Dehradun in Uttarakhand, India.
 It emerges from a small spring at the base of Mussoorie ridge near Rajpur village.
-Currently, the river is contaminated as many of the city's sewage lines empty into the river and it has been encroached upon in many places.
-In 2018, a plan was initiated to revive Rispana, along with Bindal River.
+Currently, the Rispana is contaminated as many of the city's sewage lines empty into the river and it has been encroached upon in many places.
+In 2018, a plan was initiated by a consortium of agencies of the Government of Uttarakhand to revive the Rispana and Bindal rivers.